You Support This Site

 A relative newcomer at that time, Imogen Boorman, played the silent Tiffany.
 She is also being kept in the Mental Hospital.
 But her purpose is to further Dr. Channard's investigation of the puzzle boxes.
 He has spent his life studying them, is aware of the horrors they can bring if solved, and doesn't want to become victim to the Cenobites - thank you very much.
 Tiffany, on the other hand, does nothing but quietly solve puzzles all day long.
 She has become quite adept at it, and the good Doctor is preparing to use her for his own machinations.

-The first step is to bring the mattress back from the house where all hell broke loose in the first film (the one that Julia died upon, clutching the puzzle box that Kirsty took).
+The first step is to bring the mattress back from the house where all hell broke loose in the first film (the one that Julia - Clare Higgins - died upon, clutching the puzzle box that Kirsty took).
 The second is to sacrifice a person on it.
 This done, Merry Mishaps occur.

 Pinhead returns along with his minions

 The Lord of this domain is not Satan, but Leviathan.
 Again, Leviathan takes the Barker-esque form of being an evil, not of organic means, but of static means.
-The evil of machines, cold and indifferent to humananity.
+The evil of machines, things cold and indifferent to humanity.

 There is a real depth here and it seems that both director and writer wanted to say more, but realized too that they had to intersperse periodic, investor expected heavy-handed Horror elements throughout the story.